RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Package overview

 \subsubsection{Separating parameters and models}

 For the sake of convenience, we have included the model wrappers \verb|DiffREN| and \verb|DiffLBDN| as alternatives to \verb|REN| and \verb|LBDN|, respectively.
 These wrappers compute the explicit parameters each time the model is called rather than just once when they are constructed.
 Any model created with these wrappers can therefore be used exactly the same way as a regular \verb|Flux.jl| model, and there is no need for model construction in the loss function.
-One can simply replace the definition of the \verb|Flux.Chain| model in the first code cell above with
+One can simply replace the definition of the \verb|Flux.Chain| model in the \verb|Flux.jl| example with

 and train the LBDN just like any other \verb|Flux.jl| model.
 We use these wrappers in Sections \ref{sec:mnist} and \ref{sec:observer}.